Leading independent provider of digital transformation services finds a like-minded training partner

 “Consultancy is a challenging career to get to grips with and Graduates have a lot to contend with in terms of understanding their client, the clients sector and the particular problem space they’re working in.
 When you add the need to learn new technical skills in to the mix, particularly if you’ve come from a non-technical background, that’s no small feat and so we wanted to give our people a structured training programme that helped them with this journey.”

-It was clear from our first discussions with Informed Solutions’ Technical Director, Tom Weeks, that he was passionate to encourage budding talent from various backgrounds to embrace software engineering as a career.
+It was clear from our first discussions with Tom Weeks that he was passionate to encourage budding talent from various backgrounds to embrace software engineering as a career.

 Together we composed a programme consisting of two 5-day blocks of instructor-led training sandwiching a period of self-study (three weeks) covering Java basics, software engineering principles and the fundamentals of web application development — in a modern, fast-paced, yet easy to digest context.

-Framework Training's Ian Watson says "Previous experience has made us aware of the potential pitfalls where clients have initially wanted us to deliver as much content as possible.
-On paper a brimming syllabus can look impressive but this not how people learn most effectively."
+“Previous experience has made us aware of the potential pitfalls where clients have initially wanted us to deliver as much content as possible.
+On paper a brimming syllabus can look impressive but this is not how people learn most effectively."

 The initially requested set of high-level topics for the graduate training programme was quite content-heavy so we felt some simplification was in order.
 We could see there would be major benefits if the programme introduced aspects of Design Principles and Patterns in tandem with hands-on coding.
 This would provide immediate practical context for the theoretical elements.